 NVMe Form Factors

 While M.2 is the newest form factor for NVMe storage solutions, there are a number of other form factors of NVMe that can be installed on most servers.
 Some form factors use standard PCI Express (PCIe) expansion slots while others use dedicated NVMe slots.

 One of the earliest forms of NVMe storage was the add-in card (AIC).
 These drives are much larger than the M.2 in terms of physical size and require the use of a PCIe 2.0 or 3.0 interface.
 Two sizes of add-in cards exist: Half Height, Half Length (HHHL) and Full Height, Half Length (FHHL).

 The U.2 form factor provided an interface for the connection of solid-state drives using PCI Express ports.
 It was improved upon for U.3, a connection interface that combines SATA, SAS, and NVMe support.
 U.3 also allowed for hot-swapping between different drives depending on firmware availability.

-The M.2 form factor provides an interface for the installation of solid-state drives via the M.2 connector.
+The M.2 is a compact form factor that provides an interface for the installation of solid-state drives via the M.2 connector.
 As an upgrade to the U.2 form factor, M.2 provides interfaces for PCI Express 3.0 or PCI Express 4.0.